-It’s a household issue that no one wants to talk about.
+Like periods and poop, it happens.
+To a whole lot of women across the globe.
+It truly is a household issue no one wants to talk about.
 Child loss of any kind is horrific to deal with, painful to live through and impossible for anyone on the outside to understand.
+Women, mothers, don’t talk about it.
+We’re spoken to in hushed tones behind closed doors and expected to move on and leave it behind.

 I think many women don’t talk about miscarriage because compared to other types of child death, it seems like the least of the evils.
-In fact, I have been told by someone who has never experienced it, that it is the “kindest” kind of death there is.
-(If there is such a thing when it comes to this) Our feelings are often discounted and disrespected because we, ourselves might not even know how we feel.
+In fact, I have been told by someone who has never experienced a miscarriage, that it is the “kindest” kind of death there is.
+(If there is such a thing) Our feelings are often discounted and disrespected because we, ourselves might not even know how we feel.

 We are taught by society at large, to believe that babies are not people until they are breathing, crying, pooping and eating.
 A growing child in a mother’s womb isn’t baby “enough” to be considered alive and it isn’t alive enough to warrant grief until they’re at the very least visible to other people.
-So basically, by society’s standards, once you are in your final trimester, you are allowed to grieve if the baby should die, but only for a while, because… well, it wasn’t even “here” yet, right?
-So how much sadness could you have?
+So basically, by society’s standards, once you are in your final trimester, you are allowed to grieve if the baby should die, but only for a while, because… well, it wasn’t even “here” yet, right? …how much sadness could you have, REALLY, when “it” wasn’t even born?
 I mean, it’s not like you got to hold it or bond with it, (because bonding only happens AFTER birth, right?) and its not as bad as the children fighting cancer, right?
 “Don’t be so dramatic” we are told or, “don’t try to compare yourself to women who have lost a REAL child… a miscarriage is NOT the same thing.
-In fact, it’s just a chemical pregnancy anyway, not a baby!”
+In fact, it’s just a chemical pregnancy anyway, not a ‘real’ baby!”

-Here’s why it sucks tho- miscarriages happen a lot more often than you probably realize.
-I certainly didn’t know that until I had one… And then another.
+Here’s why it sucks tho- miscarriages happen a lot more often than you probably realize and every time we pretend it didn’t happen, we perpetuate the belief that it’s a ‘rare’ occurrence.
+I certainly didn’t know how common it was until I had one… And then another.
 And then another… and at that point, I began seeking support online in “angel baby” mom groups and grief support pages, I began seeking answers trying to figure out not only why it happened, but trying to learn how I could ensure it stopped happening.
 I spent hours on websites like “babycenter.com” reading post after post from women all over the world dealing with the same, or similar issues.
 I was also in a psych major program through an online university, so I had access to and read countless medical/psych journals and medical reports on as many aspects of this situation as I could get my hands on and had time to read.
 Through all my studying, I learned that not only is miscarriage common, but nearly every woman will experience one at some point in their lives, even if many won’t even realize it.

-The statistics are staggering.
-Roughly 50% of all fertilized eggs will spontaneously die before the mother has a clue she is even pregnant.
+The statistics are staggering and honestly, the whole “one in four” thing is pretty misleading.
+Here’s why: Roughly 50% of all fertilized eggs will spontaneously die before the mother has a clue she is even pregnant.
 For those of us unfortunate enough to be aware of it pretty much from day one, the statistic is about 15-20%.
 That is, up to 20% on average of all fertilized eggs will end in miscarriage before week 10.
-And remember- we’re not talking about women here- we’re talking about pregnancies.
+And remember- the thing is, we’re not talking about women here, as the “one in four” thing suggests- we’re talking about pregnancies.
 So ONE woman could be pregnant a total of four times and only ONE of those children will make it to birth and mom only even knew about 2 to begin with.
-Pretty amazing, right?
-If we did branch this out to women instead of pregnancies, by this statistical information we can gather that 1 out of every 5 women have miscarried and been aware of it and 2 out of 4 women have likely had “silent miscarriages”, or “chemical pregnancies”, never even knowing they had been pregnant at all.
-So either way, you’re talking pretty incredibly high numbers of women who have experienced this.
+Pretty staggering, right?
+Now, if we did branch this out to women instead of pregnancies using this statistical information, we can gather that 1 out of every 4 women have miscarried and been aware of it AND 2 out of 4 women have likely had “silent miscarriages”, or “chemical pregnancies”, never even knowing they had been pregnant at all.
+So, you’re talking incredibly high numbers of women who have experienced this.
+Here’s the reality – it’s likely every woman alive has experienced a pregnancy loss, they just may not have known about it.

-With these amazingly high percentages, one would think the topic wouldn’t be so outrageously taboo and yet here we are, hiding this giant secret, feeling guilty for grieving over a loss that according to society, is really not that big a deal.
+With these amazingly high percentages of risk stacked up against a hopeful mother, one would think the topic wouldn’t be so outrageously taboo and yet… here we are, hiding this giant secret, feeling guilty for grieving over a loss that according to society, is really not that big a deal.

-I learned that miscarriage, (which to me, was the loss of a child) was simply the passing of cells that were deformed anyway and didn’t even qualify for bereavement at work.
+I learned that miscarriage, (which to me, was the loss of a child) was simply the passing of cells that were deformed anyway and didn’t qualify for bereavement at work.
 You couldn’t take grieving time unless the child was alive, I was told.
-I argued, “but it was alive… it was alive for several weeks weeks, making me sick, making me feel strange, it had a heartbeat and it was changing the taste of food and smells in my brain”, but no, the child was not alive… enough in fact, the rules stated the child had to be BORN and THEN die to qualify for bereavement.
+I argued, “but it was alive… it was alive for several weeks weeks, making me sick, making me feel strange, it had a heartbeat and it was changing the taste of food and smells in my brain”, but no, the child was not alive… enough.
+In fact, the rules stated the child had to be BORN and THEN die to qualify for bereavement.
 You are expected to push forward and pretend it was just a really painful, late period because ultimately, that’s all it is… to them.
-(Except for that whole life is happening inside me and it has a heartbeat issue…)
+(Except for that whole “it has its own heartbeat” issue…)

 I asked for time off after each of my miscarriages but was only offered medical leave for 3 days with a doctor’s note.
 It might hurt, I was told, but it shouldn’t cause any need for bereavement, “if you’re in pain, won’t Mydol or Advil help?
 If you need to take an extra break you can, if the phones aren’t backed up you’re welcome to relax” and I was told, “you know most people feel comfort getting back to work and back into the swing of normal life.
-The sooner you forget about it and can get back to your day to day tasks, the better you will feel.”
+The sooner you forget about it and can get back to your day-to-day tasks, the better you will feel.”
 In fact, the third time it happened I was almost to the end of my first trimester.
 It hit me very hard, so I took all my sick time and another week of vacation, only to return and find myself being written up for taking time off during “peak season” to cope with the loss.
+It ended up a scathing footnote in my final review for the year: “Used all available time off and then some.
+Janelle needs to come into work consistently to be seen as a leader.”

-See, there was no question for me that a spirit that was not my own, had once been within me.
-I felt it from the start each time and waited the 17 days it took for the test to turn pink, but I KNEW it every time, literally from the start because I felt this tiny fire, a spirit- a consciousness growing within me and it was suddenly gone.
+There was no question for me that a spirit that was not my own, had once been within me.
+I felt it from the start each time and waited the 17 days it took for the test to turn pink.
+I KNEW it every time, literally from the start because I felt this tiny fire, a consciousness growing within me and then, just like that, it was gone.
 I can’t explain it and most people think I’m nuts when I say it, but I knew each time, before it was even confirmed as a loss, that those pregnancies were already over.

 I FELT them stop.
-I felt the spirits leave, a sudden “lightness”, an empty feeling of chill where there had just moments before, been a radiant warmth.
-That last time was the worst, by far.
-I had felt connected to that spirit and I felt it speak to me as it left.
+I felt the spirits leave, a sudden “lightness”, an empty feeling of chill where there had, just moments before, been a radiant warmth.

 I felt like a failure.
-A failure in making life, keeping it alive and being just like everyone else.
+A failure in making life, failing to keeping it alive and being just like everyone else.
 I failed.
-I thought, I should have known better, I can’t even keep a houseplant living for more than a month, how was I going to keep a human alive?
-I secretly called my body a toxic wasteland, good for nothing, just existing.
-I hated myself for every evil, terrible thing I’d ever done, feeling it was some sort of karmic reaction to my bad actions in the past.
+I thought, I should have known better.
+I can’t even keep a houseplant living for more than a month, how was I going to keep a human alive?
+I secretly called my body a toxic wasteland, good for nothing but destroying things.
+I hated myself for every terrible thing I’d ever done, feeling it was some sort of karmic reaction to my bad actions in the past.
 I didn’t deserve a child.
 I shouldn’t have expected to be allowed to have one.
 It was just not my destiny to be a mom.
 The moment of fear and hesitation, regret even as I realized I was pregnant… THAT is why my baby was taken away.
 All of those thoughts, all that regret, all that pain and guilt… it was nothing compared to the feeling that I was Mother… for a moment.
+Then, just… nothing.

 From the moment the stick turned pink, I was Mother and my whole world changed.
 It was something I’d never expected for myself, something I’d never considered I would want or be good at and then it was real.. it was happening… I accepted it and realized I had never wanted anything so much in my entire life.
 My future and my purpose changed and then suddenly… it was all just wiped out.

-Because something inside my body went wrong and I couldn’t control it.
+Something inside my body went wrong and I couldn’t control it, I couldn’t hold on to my baby.
+It fell away, disappeared into the Nothing of lost expectations.
 I failed.
 My toxic womb failed and destroyed my attempt at creation, but I couldn’t tell ANYone how I felt.
 I wasn’t allowed to be sad, or to feel pain… I hadn’t been pregnant long enough for it to matter.
 I needed to suck it up and put on my game face, go back to work and deal with the fact that I was weeks behind in reports smack in the middle of holiday season.

 After a few weeks of feeling horrible and needing some sort of outlet, I thought, I can’t be the only person to feel this way.
 I started my online searches for others like me.
 That’s when I learned about my emotional rights, as I like to call them.
 It was my right to feel pain.
-I was ALLOWED to grieve and I was even allowed to call myself a mother, even though my baby didn’t live very long.
+I was ALLOWED to grieve and I was even allowed to call myself a mother, even though my baby didn’t live very long or breathe air in this world.
 That allowance was what gave me the ability to move forward.

 Many women don’t talk about miscarriage because they feel stupid for feeling anything at all.
 Well, once I was given the allowance to call myself “the mother of a child who didn’t live past the 1st trimester” instead of a whiny girl who was overly emotional about something she should have been able to just get over and move on from, I felt empowered, entitled and I began to talk about it.